kennethgjohnson/MTPC-Basics/README.md

 # MTPC-Basics
-Refreshing basic multithreading and parralle computing in Java.
+Refreshing basic multithreading and parrallel computing in Java.

 So far includes:
 * SequentialProcessingApp